jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 Author: Joshua Wilson, Pedro Igor, Erik Jan De Wit, Daniel Bevenius
 Level: Beginner
-Technologies: REST, UnifiedPush Java Client, PicketLink
+Technologies: REST, Unified Push Java Client, PicketLink
 Summary: A PicketLink secured example of CRUD REST endpoints.
-Target Product: Mobile Add-On
+Target Product: Unified Push
 Versions: 1.0
 Source: <https://github.com/jboss-developer/jboss-mobile-quickstarts/>

 ## What is it?
 This quickstart demonstrates how to develop secured server-side applications with push functionality, centered around a CRUD contacts application.
 It creates a PicketLink secured Java EE 6 application using JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.

-When the `push-contacts-mobile-picketlink-secured` application is deployed, the push functionality enables the application to register with the running JBoss Mobile UnifiedPush Server instance and send it push notification requests.
+When the `push-contacts-mobile-picketlink-secured` application is deployed, the push functionality enables the application to register with the running JBoss Unified Push Server instance and send it push notification requests.
 The server-side application rest endpoints are secured with PicketLink and can only be accessed by client applications with authenticated users.

 When contacts are created with the client contacts-mobile application, the contact information is relayed to the `push-contacts-mobile-picketlink-secured` application.
-On receiving the contact infomation, this backend application sends a push notification request to the UnifiedPush Server.
-The UnifiedPush Server then routes a push notification containing details of the newly added contact to devices that are registered with the UnifiedPush Server for the specific client application.
+On receiving the contact infomation, this backend application sends a push notification request to the Unified Push Server.
+The Unified Push Server then routes a push notification containing details of the newly added contact to devices that are registered with the Unified Push Server for the specific client application.

 **Note:** This quickstart uses the following Jackson libraries that are a part of the JBoss EAP private API.